3ddesign/docker_test/frontend/README.md

 #### Configuration

-The default Jest coverage configuration can be overridden by adding any of the following supported keys to a Jest config in your package.json.
+The default.conf Jest coverage configuration can be overridden by adding any of the following supported keys to a Jest config in your package.json.

 Supported overrides: